Last updated: Jan. 21th, 2022, | By WayKen Rapid Manufacturing

 Every CNC machine shop needs blank stocks.
 90% of those are supplied in the form of long bars of different diameters.
 When an order is made, the bar is cut into single pieces and a part is machined from those.
 A bandsaw is used to cut those bars.

-Micromachining is a machining process on a microscopic level.
+Micromachining is a precision machining process on a microscopic level.
 It allows you to create microscopic finishes on a part and create custom surface finish patterns.

 EDM refers to electrical discharge machining – a process that relies on electric currents to vaporize particles from the surface of the part.
 This method is perfect for hardened aerospace parts and dies cavities.
 A tremendous advantage of the process is that the cutting force is close to zero so the part cannot be deformed during its processing.